ConsBiol-unibern/SDMtune/README.md

 maxent_model <- SDMmodel2MaxEnt(sdmtune_model)
 ```

-Here a function to test that the results are equal, with a tolerance of
+Next is a function used below to test if the results are equal, with a
-`1e-7`:
+tolerance of `1e-7`:

 ``` r
 my_check <- function(values) {